 Palladium Board Member Ann Sherry thinks it's mainly bravery and a she'll-be-right attitude that has carried her through a celebrated career at senior level in the public sector and to the heights of the corporate world.
-Stephen Easton writes for The Mandarin.

 The company director, businesswoman and former public servant has not spent much time worrying about what she doesn’t know, or placing other people’s advice ahead of her own instincts.
 In moments of doubt, her mantra has been: “What’s the worst that could happen if I do this?”

 While most of Canberra was captivated by the thrills and spills on Capital Hill last Thursday and the federal government leadership was temporarily up in the air, a group of public servants gathered down the road at the Department of Foreign Affairs and Trade headquarters to hear Sherry deliver the inaugural Helen Williams Oration.
 [Video below.]

 “You know, everyone has an opinion, but really they’re no better informed than you,” Sherry told them, taking questions after her prepared remarks.
 “So I think there is something about just being clear yourself about what you’re doing and why, and what you want to do.”

 Helen Williams was guest of honour for the new annual event, named as a tribute to her as the first female department secretary in the Australian Public Service.
 It was hosted by Frances Adamson as president of the Institute of Public Administration, ACT Division, and also incidentally the first female secretary of DFAT.